-Companies implement workplace wellness programs to improve the health of workers, increase productivity and decrease the costs related to health care and employee absenteeism.
+Smart companies often understand that the health of its employees makes for a more successful business.
+To help keep workers healthy, they often adopt wellness programs, which often increases productivity and decreases the costs related to health care and employee absenteeism.
 The Centers for Disease Control and Prevention promotes workplace wellness programs as a way to improve the health and quality of life for Americans and reduce the nation’s health-care costs.

 Video of the Day

 General Wellness Program Examples

 A company wellness program can range from very simple to much more complex.
 An easy idea to encourage employees to move more is to give each employer a pedometer and begin a step challenge.
 Offer prizes to the top stepper as an incentive for employees to join the challenge.

 If you have the space in your office, consider offering fitness classes such as yoga once or twice a week.
 If there's not enough space, the company could sponsor a portion of a membership for its employees to a local gym or fitness studio.